Jan-Celin/music-harmonization/README.md

 This project is done as part of the Applied Deep Learning (194.077) course at the Vienna University of Technology.

-## Project description and approach
+## Project Description and Approach

 The goal of this project is to create a deep learning system that will be able to add chords to accompany melodic lines.
 For more information about the process of harmonization in general, please refer to this article: [Harmonization](https://en.wikipedia.org/wiki/Harmonization).